lupyuen/lupyuen.github.io/src/mastodon.md

 <hr>

-__Skip Duplicates:__ Remember everything in a JSON File, so we won't notify the same thing twice...
+__Skip Duplicates:__ We remember everything in a JSON File, so we won't notify the same thing twice...

 ```rust
 // This JSON File remembers the Mastodon Posts for All Builds: